Restraining Orders in Charlotte

 Because the accused did not have the chance to tell his or her side of the story, a hearing is scheduled either ten days from the date the order was issued or seven days from the time that the restraining order was served.
 A judge will hear both sides of the story to determine whether the restraining order will continue in effect for another year.
 Whether a restraining order will stay in effect for another year depends on whether the judge finds that an act of domestic violence has occurred based on all of the evidence.

 Get help filing your restraining order in Charlotte and Indian Trails.
-Call Smith Horton Law now at (704) 734-9797 or contact us online.
+Call Pinnacle Law now at (704) 734-9797 or contact us online.

 Communication and professionalism was superb.- Satisfied Client